OutSystems/docs-bestpractices/src/development/platform-best-practices/outsystems-platform-best-practices.md

 ### User Interface

 * Avoid using Preparation data in screen actions
-* Use AJAX with care - it may impact overall performance
 * Use multiple Web Screens instead of creating complex ones
 * Cache, baby, cache!
 * Minimize Screen Parameters